Gwyneth Paltrow's lawyer asks about missing GoPro video - KESQ

 Paltrow’s attorneys questioned whether Grasham and neuropsychologist Dr. Alina Fong could say with certainty that Sanderson’s downturn wasn’t a result of aging or documented, pre-crash conditions.
 They questioned Grasham about her father’s anger problems, divorces and estranged relationship with another of his daughters, who is not testifying at trial.

 Paltrow has previously called the lawsuit an attempt to exploit her fame and celebrity.
-On Thursday, was Steve Owens, her lead counsel, asked Grasham why her father sent messages referring to her fame.
+On Thursday, Owens, her lead counsel, asked Grasham why her father sent messages about his newfound fame.

 “It matches his personality a little bit, making light of a serious situation,” Grasham said of the email.

-Sanderson is also expected to testify on Thursday about the lasting effects of the crash as the third day of the trial takes on an increasingly personal turn after a day of expert witnesses.
+Sanderson is expected to testify Friday about the lasting effects of the crash.
 He has not been present in the courtroom while his doctors and experts have detailed his health problems.

-Paltrow is expected to be called to testify on Friday or early next week, when the eight-day trial continues.
+Paltrow could be called to testify on Friday or early next week, when the eight-day trial continues.

 The proceedings thus far have touched on themes ranging from skier’s etiquette to the power — and burden — of celebrity.
-The amount of money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit and expert witness-heavy trial.
+The amount of money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit, private security detail and expert witness-heavy trial.
 Sanderson’s attorney told the jury Thursday that this trial is about “value, not cost.”

 Paltrow’s attorneys have tried to represent Sanderson as a 76-year-old whose decline followed a normal course of aging rather than the results of a crash.
-They have not yet called witnesses of their own to testify, but in opening statements previewed for jurors that they plan to call Paltrow’s husband Brad Falchuk and her two children, Moses and Apple, to the stand.
+They have not yet called witnesses of their own to testify, but in opening statements previewed for jurors that they plan to call Paltrow’s husband Brad Falchuk and her two children, Moses and Apple, to the stand next week.

 Associated Press writer Anna Furman contributed reporting from Los Angeles.